-Each year group elects members for the Eco Team and we meet regularly to ensure that we are doing everything that we should be and to discuss future projects.
+Each year group elects members for the Eco Team, and we meet regularly to ensure that we are doing everything that we should be and to discuss future projects.

 Each term the Eco Team hold a whole-school assembly where they share information with the rest of the school on targets for energy saving and what the team are currently working on.

-We are also taking part in national campaigns, such as the Climate Week Challenge and Earth Hour, both of which reinforce the message that we wish to send out to our customers, the parents and the students that we educate.
+We are also taking part in national campaigns, such as the Climate Week Challenge and Earth Hour, both of which reinforce the message that we wish to send out to our customers, the parents, and the students that we educate.

 The Eco Schools Co-ordinator has attended courses and conferences such as Green Leadership run by the National College for School Leaders, E.ON conferences in Nottingham and Girls Go Green at Cheltenham Ladies College.
 She disseminates the material she has gathered at staff meetings and to the school’s management.
-The Eco Schools Co-ordinator is given protected time on the timetable in order to carry out her duties.
+The Eco Schools Co-ordinator is given protected time on the timetable to carry out her duties.